sous-chefs/users/README.md

 ## Scope

-This cookbook is concerned with the management of OS users and groups from databags.
+This cookbook is concerned with the management of OS users and groups (optionally from databags).
 It also manages the distribution of ssh keys to a user's home directory.

 ## Maintainers

 This cookbook is maintained by the Sous Chefs.
 The Sous Chefs are a community of Chef cookbook maintainers working together to maintain important cookbooks.
 If you’d like to know more please visit [sous-chefs.org](https://sous-chefs.org/) or come chat with us on the Chef Community Slack in [#sous-chefs](https://chefcommunity.slack.com/messages/C2V7B88SF).

 ## Requirements

+If you are upgrading from a version < 6.0.0 please see [upgrading.md](https://github.com/sous-chefs/users/upgrading.md)

 ### Platforms